-This has to be the BEST vegetable side dish: Thai Brussels sprouts!
+This has got to be the BEST vegetable side dish: Thai Brussels sprouts!
 Crispy and tender oven-baked Brussels sprouts are tossed in a simple sweet and savory Thai sauce for a flavor-packed treat perfect for any occasion.
 It can be ready within 25 minutes and this recipe bursts with powerful nutrients.
 Everyone will love them and 100% vegan!

 Somehow, I like to order Brussels sprouts in restaurants more than cook them myself.
 But there is no good reason for that.
 They are so easy to prepare and they cook fast too.

+And Brussels sprouts are way tastier than they get credit for.
 Especially these oven-roasted Thai Brussels sprouts that are drenched in the BEST Thai sweet chili sauce, they are SO good they will disappear in minutes!

+I usually roast potatoes and broccoli or make these harissa potatoes when I am looking for an easy vegetable side dish.
+But now, these Brussels sprouts have all my attention.
 Plus, as you probably already know, Brussels sprouts are packed with nutrition, such as antioxidants, vitamin C and glucosinates (cancer-fighting compounds).
 We should definitely eat them more!

 Why you will love this recipe